HeAtNet/pi-can/README.md

 >> If set to true, you will get logs in the console about the current state of the program.

 ### begin(speedset, clockset)
-Initialize the module, than set speed and clock.
+Initializes the module, than set speed and clock.
 > speedset:
 >> Any of these values:
 >> ```javascript